IWAE-TIME/alpsim.github.io/content/documentation/start/mc.md

 As a simple example for classic Monte Carlo we consider obtaining a phase transition in 2D Ising model.

-First step we need to import required packages
+First, we need to import required packages.

 ```Python
 import pyalps